 Traveling by Bus in Guatemala

-Chicken buses are dirt cheap for Westerners, often costing less than a $1.
+Chicken buses are dirt cheap for Westerners, often costing less than $5.
 They stop every few minutes though, so be prepared for long travel days.
 You can also take private deluxe buses for long journeys, like Antigua to Xela, or from Guatemala City to Tikal.
 Overnight buses can be dangerous in certain areas, but the route to Tikal is totally fine, and recommended to save time and accommodation costs.

 Most tourist destinations are also connected by private shuttle vans that cater to tourists, often transporting backpackers from their hostel’s front doorstep.
-These are significantly more expensive than the chicken buses, so I rarely used them though sometimes it’s nice to treat yourself A/C and comfort.
+These are significantly more expensive than the chicken buses, so I rarely used them, though sometimes it’s nice to treat yourself A/C and comfort.

 The only time you would take a flight is to/from Tikal, and it’s expensive, so don’t count on flight travel in Guatemala.
-Río (River) Dulce’s river is the lifeline of the area, and the locals and tourists get around by boat.
+Río Dulce’s river is the lifeline of the area, and the locals and tourists get around by boat.
 They even have gas stations to fill up.

 Hitchhiking in Guatemala